ElJayRight/fullstackdev/readme.md

 ## Stage 4
 Build out the flask frontend and stream line the creation of repos utilising the data stored in the database.
 (To be discussed at a later )

+# Git Strategy
+Each new feature shall be added as a feature branch, then merged with dev.

+Once we validate there are no issues with the merge it shall be pushed to main.

 # Future Ideas